An adoption story of tears, sacrifice, and lasting joy.

 “It is true that adoption is a beautiful choice, but it’s also largely a choice that is based on an assumption of trust.”

 This adoption experience was especially complicated because I’ve been on the other side.
 As a doula, I’ve served as the birth mom advocate in the delivery room.
 I’ve fought for her wishes, and I’ve cried as other adoptive parents have left with “these women’s children.”
-As the CEO of a pregnancy clinic, I’ve counseled hundreds of women who have contemplated adoption, abortion, and parenting.
+As the CEO of Claris Health, I’ve counseled hundreds of women who have contemplated adoption, abortion, and parenting.
 I deeply understand the pain, the loss, the grief associated with adoption, and I never imagined that one day I’d be the one inflicting this pain on another person.

 Perhaps this is actually a beautiful, raw, honest depiction of life and of parenting, all parenting, regardless of how we “earn” that title.
 Whether the child is biological or adopted or fostered, we fear that we will fail and we worry that we won’t be perfect.
 The truth is we do fail and we aren’t perfect.
 The heart of adoption simply reveals the heart of parenthood.

 Yes, I broke another woman’s heart, and it changed us both forever.
 That very breaking experience was the beginning of the most vulnerable and beautiful relationship I’ve encountered, with a birth mom and her family.
 Adoption brought a new baby into the world, but it also grew both of our families as we’ve embraced new aunties, uncles, cousins, and grandparents.
 Every adoption story is unique and often complicated, but every story has the potential for deep connection and ultimately the opportunity to choose joy.